 - Traveling to Gothenburg from Malmo by Train is a super easy 2.5 hour ride away.
 Tickets can be purchased for as little as €20.00 each way.

 - Traveling to Gothenburg from Malmo by Bus is a 3.5 -4.5 hour ride.
 Tickets can be purchased for as little as €5.00 each way.

 Like This Article?
 Pin It!

-Disclaimer: Thank you to MalmoTown for hosting us during our stay in Malmo.
+Disclaimer: In partnership with @malmotown.
+Thank you to MalmoTown for hosting us during our stay in Malmo.
 Thank you to GoEuro for sponsoring this article.
 We have included a few handy little affiliate links in case any of our readers want to book accommodations.
 We receive a small commission for any sales made, without any additional cost to you, our dear reader.
 As always, our opinions are 100% our own.